awsdocs/amazon-s3-developer-guide/doc_source/UsingKMSEncryption.md

 + You can choose to create and manage encryption keys yourself, or you can choose to use your default service key uniquely generated on a customer by service by region level\.
 + The ETag in the response is not the MD5 of the object data\.
 + The data keys used to encrypt your data are also encrypted and stored alongside the data they protect\.
-+ Auditable master keys can be created, rotated, and disabled from the IAM console\.
++ Auditable master keys can be created, rotated, and disabled from the AWS KMS console\.
 + The security controls in AWS KMS can help you meet encryption\-related compliance requirements\.

 Amazon S3 supports bucket policies that you can use if you require server\-side encryption for all objects that are stored in your bucket\.
 For example, the following bucket policy denies upload object \(`s3:PutObject`\) permission to everyone if the request does not include the `x-amz-server-side-encryption` header requesting server\-side encryption with SSE\-KMS\.